 A Specialization consists of a set of courses allowing students to gain deep knowledge in a specific sub-domain of their discipline (Major).
-A specialization requires obtaining 30 ECTS credits during the period of the Masters studies.
+A specialization requires obtaining 30 ECTS credits during the period of the Master’s studies.

-A Minor consists of a group of compulsory and optional courses offered by one or several sections (disciplines).
-Disciplinary and transdisciplinary Minors are designed to add flexibility and depth in the education of its engineers.
+A Minor consists of a group of compulsory or optional courses offered by one or several sections (disciplines).
+Disciplinary and transdisciplinary Minors are designed to add flexibility and depth in the education of future engineers.
 Interdisciplinary Minors either tackle a multidisciplinary topic or offer complementary education to the classical engineering curriculum, thus opening up educational and career prospects.

 A total of 30 ECTS credits must be earned during the anticipated study period to complete a Minor.

-- Urban Planning and Territorial Development
+- Urban planning and territorial development

-- Space Technologies
+- Space technologies

-- Biomedical Technologies
+- Biomedical technologies

-- Science, Technology and Area Studies
+- Science, technology and area studies

-- Computational Neuroscience
+- Computational neuroscience

-- Integrated design, Architecture & Sustainability
+- Integrated design, architecture and sustainability

-- Systems Engineering
+- Systems engineering

 - Internet of Things

-- Civil Engineering
+- Civil engineering

-- Mechanical Engineering
+- Mechanical engineering

-- Communication Systems
+- Communication systems

-- Financial Engineering
+- Financial engineering

 * Specialisations and Minors are duly mentioned in the Diploma Supplement